Cozy Peach Kitchen

 • Spice level: Start with one small jalapeño and add another if the hummus isn't to your desired heat level.
 You can always add more jalapeños but you can't take them away...
 I've learned that the hard way.

 • You can use canned chickpeas or chickpeas cooked from dry.
-Home cooked chickpeas are lower in sodium and (in my opinion) just taste better, but canned will work just fine.
+I think that Instant Pot chickpeas just taste better, and they're lower in sodium than canned chickpeas, but canned will work just fine.

-• Full ultra-creamy hummus, I recommend removing the skins from the chickpeas.
+• For ultra-creamy hummus, I recommend removing the skins from the chickpeas.
 It can be pretty tedious but it's worth it if you want a very smooth hummus.

 • Author's note: This recipe and cooking process is a bit different than my go-to plain hummus because I created it to imitate the King Harvest hummus.